cadesalaberry/EliminationStack/README.md

 For each of `p ∈ 2, 4, 8, 16` what values/combination(s) of `e` and `t` usually works best?
 Note that we do not need to test all combinations(!), but we do need to provide a clear, numerical justification for answers, including performance graph(s) as appropriate.

 > Let's use `t` and `e` as key variables.
 When the timeout factor (`t`) is increased, the total processing time increases **a lot**.
 Reducing its value leads to way more acceptable time.
 It makes sense for if a thread is blocked, it will wait a random amount of time, capped by `t`.
-On average, it will add `t/2` to the total processing time
+On average, it will add `t/2` to the total processing time per times a thread is blocked.

+> We can see in the table, that the size of the elimination array does not really matter; It is also surprising to see that the number of thread does not severly impact the timing.
+It shows that the implementation is pretty well done, not adding too much overhead in computation when adding more thread.

 | p  | d | n    | t  | e   | Total Time (ms) |